Everything You Need to Start a YouTube Channel And The Tools to Monetize it Effectively

 If you're publishing videos already and you don't have an email list, please join ConvertKit right now and start sending your subs to join your email list.

 Convertkit includes everything you need, even landing pages to host your opt-in form on so you don't have to pay for a website.

 I've tried 3 different email marketing providers in the past, and I can only recommend ConvertKit.
 They are ridiculously superior to the competition because of how easy and customizable everything is.

-Use the button below to be able to have up to 100 people in your email list for free.
+Use the button below to sign up to 500 people in your email list for free with my link.

 If you're in that stage we've all been through.
 You know, the "I want to do something but I don't know what".
 Then get this book ASAP.
 It will introduce you to the world of making a living online while selling your KNOWLEDGE.
 Use it to attract people on YouTube who would like to pay you for your advice.

 It will help you see that you already have knowledge that many people would pay for.

 This book has changed the lives of thousands of people — probably more.
 It's the best starting point I can recommend if you want faster results.